charleswt/Game-Contributor/client/ToDo/do.md

 15. When in Iphone SE mode make sure top of first post isnt cut off

-16. Write code such that when adding frind if(friend added) disable add friend button
+16. Write code such that when adding friend if(friend added) disable add friend button

+17. change cloudinary vars from being sent from through network to client side enviroment variables ~DONE~